better-internet/radworks-docs/docs/getting-started.md

 To interact with the Radicle network, you need an **identity**, which you generate with `rad auth`.

-After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers, your **Peer ID** and **personal 🌱 URN**, which identify your device and identify you across devices, respectively, along with a Ed25519 keypair for securing your identity.
+After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers, your **Peer ID** and **personal 🌱 URN**, which identify your device and identify you across devices, respectively, along with an Ed25519 keypair for securing your identity.

 ```